nots1dd/LiteFM/README.md

 -> This should give a `litefm` executable, just run it to enjoy LiteFM!

 -> To cleanup, run `make clean`

+Adding Man Page (Optional):

+You can add the man page for LiteFM in your system by the following commands:

+[NOTE: You will have to keep updating this man page manually every time a new functionality is introduced.]

+`sudo cp components/litefm.1 /usr/share/man/man1`

+`cd /usr/share/man/man1/ && sudo gzip litefm.1`

+Thats it!
+The man page is ready to be used via `man litefm`

 > [!NOTE]
 > Building LiteFM with build.sh (**HIGHLY RECOMMENDED**)